What is a Basic Type in Scala

 scala> var a = ‘i’ a: Char = ‘i’

-You cannot assign to a character variable a single quotation mark because it gives error.
+You cannot assign to a character variable a single quotation mark because it gives an error.
 To solve this problem escape sequence is used which is started with /.

 Table: Escape Sequence